-- Lego costume – find a long cardboard box and cut holes out for the body, arms and head.
-Spray with whatever colour you wish e.g. red, and stick on paper cups – then spray them the same colour.
+Find a long cardboard box and cut holes out for the body, arms and head.
+Spray with whatever colour you wish, e.g. red, and stick on paper cups – then spray them the same colour.

-- Ghost – probably the easiest ever Halloween costume because all you need is a white bed sheet!
+Probably the easiest ever Halloween costume because all you need is a white bedsheet!

 Family Halloween costume ideas

-If you are heading to a party as a family or plan to go trick and treating together and want to make a bit of an effort, you can either dress as you want or why not try going as the same theme.
+If you are heading to a party as a family or plan to go trick and treating together and want to make a bit of an effort, you can dress individually or why not try going as the same theme.